Government Free Phone

 Work Requirements

 People who work at least 30-80 hours a week are SNAP-eligible.
 Students, caregivers of children under 6 and incapacitated people, disabled people, and people in drug rehabilitation must work 30 hours a week.
-Able-bodied adults from 18 to 49 who are not pregnant and don’t have dependents under 18 in the household are required to work, volunteer, join workfare, or workforce training for 80 hours a month.
+Able-bodied adults from 18 to 49 who are not pregnant and don’t have dependents under 18 in the household are required to work, volunteer, join workfare, or do workforce training for 80 hours a month.

 Resource Requirements